 I think we can all agree that allowing oneself to jump from an airplane or helicopter, toward solid ground, wearing a backpack that contains nothing but a carefully-folded parachute and the strong straps to which it is attached, is risky–even in this day and time.
 There are any number of things that could be wrong…thus qualifying the act as a “RISK.”

 With this drawing, I have actually completed an entire Inktober with the classic prompts…ALMOST on time!
 I finished the drawing at 1:35 AM on Monday, October 1, 2021.
-It’s still my extended “day” from what is now yesterday, since I didn’t get up until 5:30 PM.
+It’s still my extended “day” from what is now yesterday, since I didn’t get up until 5:30 PM on the 31st.
 So I feel good about my finish time.
 Hooray! \0/

 This is my first COMPLETE Inktober, and I’m quite pleased with it, overall.
 Thanks to everyone for cheering me on.